 We just released ECSY v0.4 and ECSY-THREE v0.1!

-Since the initial release of ECSY we have been focusing on API stability and bug fixing as well as providing some features (such as components’ schemas) to improve the developer experience and provide better validation and descriptive errors when working in development mode.
+Since the initial release of ECSY, we have been focusing on API stability and bug fixing, as well as providing some features (such as component schemas) to improve the developer experience and provide better validation and descriptive errors when working in development mode.

-Components schemas: Components are now required to have a schema (Unless you are defining a TagComponent
+Component schemas: Components are now required to have a schema (unless you are defining a TagComponent

 ).